Parts of Speech in English

 Verbs

 Verbs are words that are used to express an action, occurrence, or state of being.
-For example, in the sentence “She walked to the store,” the word “walked” is a verb because it is used to express the action of walking.
+Examples of using verbs:

 1. Express a physical sensation.
 For example, in the sentence “He felt sick,” the word “felt” is a linking verb in this context, connecting the subject to an adjective describing a physical state.